CiscoSecurity/gta-03-api-use-cases/README.md

             log_event_attributes(event)
 ```

-> `CollectionIterator` class is available in the `api_client.py` file.
-It implements `has_next` and `next` methods
-> to be able to go through all pages of items of each individual collection.
-> In real usage you also need to provide `authorization_fn` argument - function able to provide on demand authorization header value.
+> The `CollectionIterator` class is available in the `api_client.py` file.
+It implements `has_next` and `next` methods, to be able to traverse through all the pages of each individual collection.
+In the real world usage, you also need to provide the `authorization_fn` argument - a function that's able to provide on demand authorization header value.

-Method `log_event_attributes` represents whatever processing of `Event` you wish to do, with access to the parent `ThreatDetection` and its parent `Alert`.
+The `log_event_attributes` method represents whatever processing of the `Event` you would like to do, with the access to the parent `ThreatDetection` and its parent `Alert`.

 #### Repeated iterations over Events

-You just need to remember events `endCursor` - available under `events_iterator.end_cursor` in previous script example and use it next time as `cursor` argument when
+For any repeated iterations over `Events`, persist the value of the `endCursor` (available under `events_iterator.end_cursor` in the previous example), and use it next time as a `cursor` argument value when constructing `CollectionIterator`:
-constructing `CollectionIterator`:

 ```python
     events_iterator = CollectionIterator(